-A Note from the Author: While I admit part of me wants to avoid giving spoilers, in all good conscience, I have to warn you that this story deals with the brutal death of a secondary canon.
+A Note from the Author: While I admit part of me wants to avoid giving spoilers, in all good conscience, I have to warn you that this story deals with the brutal death of a secondary canon character.
 It is much, much darker than my typical writing, and I have rated it Adult for graphic violence and adult themes.
 Please e-mail me if you would like more information before reading.

 The Shadows of Old Sins